University of Iceland: History

 The university played an important role in the construction of the Icelandic nation-state and was perceived by Icelanders as an important stepping stone towards full independence.
-Demands for a national Icelandic university stretch as far back as to the first session of the elected assembly of Althingi in 1845.
+Demands for a national Icelandic university stretch as far back as to the first session of the elected assembly of Alþingi in 1845.
 Icelandic nationalist leaders petitioned Denmark at the time to create a "national school" to achieve cultural and material progress, but also to make sure that the education that Icelanders obtained was sufficiently national in character.